 Culture of Digital Technology Use

 Internet access was generally democratic with children being autonomous and aware of the rules and their rights around internet use.

-There was a high level of digital expertise in the home by at least one person (parent or child), often one individual had formal IT training, and the family generally had access to institutional (school and work) ICT support
+There was a high level of digital expertise in the home by at least one person (parent or child) often having had formal IT training, and the family generally had good access to institutional (school and work) IT support.

 These families worked toward increasing social and economic capital online, and consequently developed forms of digital capital that could assist them in maintaining socio-economic achievements, and utilise capital in ways online that produced additional capital benefits offline.

 While civic and political activity was low across all families interviewed, digital experts were more likely to pursue their existing civic and political interests online.

 Children were typically focused on seeking professional, or managerial work as their parents had done.